 There are lots of myths about vegetarianism and veganism, most of which don’t hold up to even cursory scrutiny.
 Yes, you can still get plenty of macro and micronutrients.
 Yes, you’ll still have sufficient energy to work out, play with your kids, and get your work done.
 And yes, you still get enough protein – enough even for the heaviest gym workouts.
 For immediate evidence, see Nimai Delgado, a vegan bodybuilding pro who has never in his life eaten meat, or Patrik Baboumian, a vegan and 2012 European Powerlifting Champion.

-By choosing a vegetarian or vegan diet, you send the message that you don’t consume animal products.
-Your visits to the grocery store don’t put money in the coffers of the factory farming industry.
+By choosing a vegan diet, you send the message that you don’t consume animal products.
+Your visits to the grocery store don’t put money in the coffers of the animal agriculture industry.
 As more people turn toward vegetarianism and veganism, more farming businesses will need to pay attention because they’re concerned about their profits.

 Become a Cruelty-Free Consumer